-OMSSA and its members encourage the Province to move forward with human services integration, social assistance reform and social services modernization to achieve better outcomes for people and communities.
+OMSSA and its members encourage the Province to move forward with these reforms to achieve better outcomes for people and communities.
 Ontario's Service System Managers are heavily invested in achieving these goals given the central role they play in delivering social assistance and other critical human services through provincial-municipal programs.

-Service System Managers are crucial to successfully delivering these programs and achieving the Province's goals at the local level.
+Service System Managers are crucial to the successful delivery of these programs and achieving the Province's goals at the local level.